 Vegetarian Recipes to Replace Pasta, Rice and Potatoes

 One of the biggest problems for vegetarians who want to reduce their carbohydrate consumption is that pasta, rice, and potatoes tend to be the base for many diets.
-These foods have a high glycemic index, that the majority of diets don’t take into consideration.
-Fortunately, there are healthier options, like these following vegetarian recipes.
+These foods have a high glycemic index that the majority of diets don’t take into consideration.
+Fortunately, there are healthy ways to replace pasta and other high-carb foods.
+Take a look at these low-carbohydrate vegetarian recipes.

 - 1 cauliflower